MithrilJS/mithril.js/docs/migration-v02x.md

 ## `m.request` headers

-In v0.2.x, Mithril didn't set any headers on requests by default.
+In v0.2.x, Mithril.js didn't set any headers on requests by default.
 Now, it sets up to 2 headers:

 - `Content-Type: application/json; charset=utf-8` for requests with JSON bodies that are `!= null`
 - `Accept: application/json, text/*` for requests expecting JSON responses